What’s the Difference? Customer Loyalty vs. Customer Retention

 Why Customer Data Matters For Customer Loyalty & Retention

 It’s easy for brands to get hung up on customer retention.
 We all want graphs that go up and to the right.
 We all want to tout jaw-dropping year-over-year “growth.”
 But real growth comes from customer loyalty.
-Aspire to more than repeat business from a customer who doesn’t know any differently or who doesn’t have better choices right now.
+Aspire to more than repeat business from a customer who doesn’t know any different or who doesn’t have better choices right now.
 Aim to gain the loyalty of a customer who knows what your competitors have to offer, but chooses your brand over and over because of its exceptional customer experience.